bowen-upenn/scene_graph_commonsense/scenegraph_benchmark/README.md

 The current version does not support methods that modify loss function on the relation predictions, or modify the final classification layer of the relation head (not a flat classification layer) to plug in the relationship hierarchy, but the commonsense validation should work for all methods.

-## Step-by-Step Instructions

-These steps may appear complicated, but they are actually quite easy to implement compared to many other plug-and-play methods!
-And the results are worth it!
-You will notice a significant performance boost after applying our methods.

 In our provided repository here, [Scene-Graph-Benchmark.pytorch/](https://github.com/zzjun725/Scene-Graph-Benchmark.pytorch/tree/5544610cfed0be574f6d34aa8d15f063a637a806) plugs our methods into [Neural Motifs](https://arxiv.org/abs/1711.06640), [VTransE](https://arxiv.org/abs/1702.08319), and